 The best time to plant your Aunt Shirley Louisiana Iris is in August or September, they can be planted in the spring, but it may affect that years bloom--(Iris may be planted anytime in Florida)

 Loam soil can be made by using a 50/50 mix of top soil and 100 percent clay kitty litter.
 Simply mix the two ingredients together and use as you pond plant planting media.
-The nutrients in your pond tabs will bind to the clay soil and will not foul your water.
-NEVER use potting soil as it is too light and will float right out of the pot!
+The nutrients in your pond tabs will bind to the clay in the soil and will not foul your water.

 Fertilize the Louisiana Iris in your pond with Waterlily World Fertilizer Tabs+ Humates for optimum growth, best bloom and ease of use.
 Simply press the fertilizer tabs into the soil near the roots of your iris rhizomes.
 Do this once a month throughout the growing/blooming season, May through September.